xjlsigmaboy/ObsidianOS/README.md

 ## Getting Started
 ### Stable Version
-user: live , password: live <br>

 Unavailable!

 ### Beta Version
-Unavailable!
+user: live , password: live <br>

+V1 Beta will be available after few days.

 ## Contributing
 You can contribute to ObsidianOS development or testing by applying <a href="https://forms.gle/7x8AasYzPBUu8FtX8">Here</a>.